Tropical Storm Vamei

-Tropical Storm Vamei, also known as Typhoon Vamei, was a tropical cyclone that formed at about 85 nmi from the equator—closer than any other tropical cyclone on record.
+Tropical Storm Vamei, (Note: The name Vamei (Cantonese: 畫眉, [waː˨ mei˧˥]) was contributed by Macau and refers to the Chinese hwamei (Garrulax canorus) in Cantonese.) was an exceptionally rare tropical cyclone that formed at about 85 nmi from the equator—closer than any other tropical cyclone on record.
 The last storm of the 2001 Pacific typhoon season, Vamei developed on 26 December at 1.4° N in the South China Sea.
 It strengthened quickly and made landfall along extreme southeastern Peninsular Malaysia.
 Vamei rapidly weakened into a remnant low over Sumatra on 28 December, and the remnants eventually re-organized in the North Indian Ocean.
 Afterward, the storm encountered strong wind shear once again, and dissipated on 1 January 2002.

 Though Vamei was officially designated as a tropical storm, its intensity is disputed; some agencies classify it as a typhoon, based on sustained winds of 120 km/h and the appearance of an eye.
 The storm brought flooding and landslides to eastern Peninsular Malaysia, causing $3.58 million in damage (2001 USD, $ USD) and five deaths.